9 out of 10 corporate boardrooms lack marketing expertise in an age where customers are in the driver's seat of revenue creation.

 In companies where marketing is focused primarily on creating and distributing content through a one-way stream of outward-facing programs, such as social media, influencer marketing, advertising, product packaging, and lead generation, heads of marketing are less likely to have a seat in the C-Suite or report to the board.
 This externally driven approach, while not necessarily ineffective, is incomplete.
 It only represents half of your company’s two-way relationship with multiple audience segments, both internally and externally.
 When managed well, an integrated, 360-degree marketing program can be used to monitor, evaluate, adjust, and strategize based on two-way dialogues with critical audience segments.
 CMOs who go beyond the external manifestations of the brand to utilize this effectively will have the ability to deliver actionable, real-time insights into the boardroom.

 Competitor intelligence, market research, and integrated feedback from every aspect of the customer journey (initial brand exposure through post-sale behaviors) provide strategic guidance for decision-making across the enterprise, especially in the boardroom.
-Utilizing marketing experience on the board will allow you to stay ahead of competitor encroachment and drive the market.
+Utilizing marketing experience on the board will allow you to stay ahead of competitor encroachment and drive the market, creating greater board effectiveness.
 Marketing experts have the skills necessary to guide potential M&A strategies, determine future product investments, and select brand-appropriate charitable platforms.
 They are, in essence, essential for sustainable corporate valuation.

 Motivating Innovation and Inspiration through Culture